bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/labs.md

 how you feel so that we can adjust.

-Overall you’ll probably find that most of your learning occurs in the lab while working with your peers!
+Overall you’ll probably find that most of your learning occurs in the lab while working with your peers.